Climate change governance

 Value of assessing governance arrangements

-Without reviewing and monitoring the adaptation governance system there is a risk that specific adaptation actions will be ad hoc, constrained by limited resourcing and political support and result in unintended negative consequences.
+Without reviewing and monitoring the adaptation governance system there is a risk that specific adaptation actions will be ad hoc, constrained by limited resourcing and political support and result in inefficient investment and unintended negative consequences.

 Assessing your council’s governance arrangements will allow council to better identify and analyse the barriers and enablers to climate change mitigation and adaptation.